vfalbor/KaggleFold/README.md

 - Can I use the models for **Molecular Replacement**?
   - Yes, but be **CAREFUL**, the bfactor column is populated with pLDDT confidence values (higher = better).
 Phenix.phaser expects a "real" bfactor, where (lower = better).
 See [post](https://twitter.com/cheshireminima/status/1423929241675120643) from Claudia Millán.
 - What is the maximum length?
-  - Limits depends on free GPU provided by Google-Colab `fingers-crossed`
   - For GPU: `Tesla T4` or `Tesla P100` with ~16G the max length is ~1400
   - For GPU: `Tesla K80` with ~12G the max length is ~1000
   - To check what GPU you got, open a new code cell and type `!nvidia-smi`